-Taproot Assets lets you issue all kinds of assets on bitcoin, both unique and fungible.
+Taproot Assets lets you issue all kinds of assets on bitcoin, both collectible and fungible (often called normal).
 There are no technical limits to what these assets can represent, including stablecoins, shares, tickets, ownership rights or art.
 Assets can be programmed using Taproot Asset scripts, allowing for a broad range of functionality similar to bitcoin transactions.
 From an initial protocol design and prioritization perspective, Lightning Labs is focused on stablecoins’ use cases first.

 Taproot Assets uses Merkle trees known as a ‘Merkle Sum, Sparse Merkle Tree (MS-SMT)’ and Taptweak to commit to information defining an asset’s creation and ownership.